peanutenthusiast/itsmybirthday/README.md

 # #ItsMyBirthday

 ## WHERE THE FUN AT
 You need plans?
 It's your birthday?
-You on a budget?
-Got you, fam.
+Fret not.

 ## HUH WHAT
 ItsMyBirthday retrieves and renders free events in your area and within the day/week/month.
 Boom.